-FAR 52.222-56, Certification Regarding Trafficking in Persons Compliance Plan, requires companies performing contracts or subcontracts whose value exceeds \$500,000 for supplies acquired (other than COTS) or services performed outside of the U.S., to develop human trafficking compliance plans.
-Such plans are expected to be "appropriate" to the "size and complexity of the contract" and the "nature and scope of the activities to be performed."
-The regulation includes specific minimum requirements for a satisfactory compliance plan.
+FAR 52.222-56, Certification Regarding Trafficking in Persons Compliance Plan, requires companies performing contracts or subcontracts whose value exceeds \$550,000 for supplies acquired (other than COTS) or services performed outside of the U.S., to develop human trafficking compliance plans.
+In accordance with FAR 52.222-50, such plans are expected to be "appropriate" to the "size and complexity of the contract" and the "nature and scope of the activities to be performed."
+The regulation includes specific minimum requirements for a compliance plan.